openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

      * - correct (required)
        - Indicates whether an answer is correct.
 Possible values are "true" and "false".
 Only one **correct** attribute can be set to "true".
+     * - partial (optional)
+       - Indicates whether an answer receives partial credit.
+     * - point_value
+       - When there are one or more partial answers, indicates the percentage, as a decimal, of the points the learner receives for selecting those option.
+If "point_value" is not specified for a partial credit answer, 50% is used by default.

   Children